NuGet/NuGet.Client/README.md

 ### Build artifacts location
 - `$(NuGetClientRoot)\Artifacts` - this folder will contain the Package Manager extension (`NuGet.Tools.vsix`) and NuGet command-line client application (`nuget.exe`)
 - `$(NuGetClientRoot)\Artifacts\nupkgs` - this folder will contain all our projects packages

+## License

+Unless explicitly stated otherwise all files in this repository are licensed under the License in the root repository